Tr33mo/tr33mo.github.io/why.md

 ---
 ___

 An excellent animated video regarding the Vetiver system and its uses [**here on Vimeo**](https://vimeo.com/283084349/893e726b2a).
 It is recommended to start with this.
+[Hosted here as a back up](/assets/CCSA Building on Vetiver 1080p.mp4)

 ___